Seneca-ICTOER/OSM620v1/docs/Labs/lab5.md

 # Lab 5 - Implementing DHCP

-## Investigation 1: Disabling VMware's NAT DHCP

-When you first created your three VMs, you selected the built-in VMware NAT network.
+When you first created your two server VMs, you selected the built-in VMware NAT network.
 Along with providing Internet connectivity, it also provides a DHCP server to automatically assign each virtual machine its network information.
+(IP address, subnet mask, default gateway, DNS address)

-We are going to be rolling our own DHCP server on *srv1*.
-This means we have to **disable** the DHCP server in VMware Workstation.
-Otherwise, we'll have two DHCP servers by the end of this lab, causing all kinds of conflicts.
+In this investigation, we are going to be rolling our own DHCP server on *srv1* and provide network information for *srv2*, *client1*, and *client2*.

-Your *srv2* and *client1* VMs will temporarily lose IP information until we complete this lab, but since we set *srv1* to static network configuration in Lab 3, it won't be affected!

-Let's disable the VMware DHCP server.

-### Part 1: Disable VMware DHCP

-1. Open **Virtual Network Editor** in VMware Workstation (needs to be run as Administrator).
-2. Find your NAT network (usually VMnet8).
-3. Uncheck or clear the DHCP option for this network.
-4. Save/apply your changes.
-5. You may need to restart your VMs or even the VMware NAT service for the change to take effect.
+We'll then switch those VMs from static to DHCP configuration to use the DHCP server on *srv1*!

-## Investigation 2: Installing the DHCP Server Role on *srv1*
+## Investigation 1: Installing the DHCP Server Role on *srv1*

 ### Part 1: Add the DHCP Server Role